-1.1 The Solatube 53 cm Daylighting System is available as a kit to assemble into a roof-to-ceiling light tube (see Figure 1).
+1.1 Solatube 25 cm and 35 cm Daylighting Systems are available as a kit to assemble into a roof-to-ceiling light tube (see Figure 1).
 The components comprise:

-- dome transparent injection-moulded polycarbonate greater than 3 mm thick, with the ultraviolet (UV) stabiliser mixed into the polycarbonate material at the moulding stage, and a LightTracker(1)
+- dome transparent injection-moulded polycarbonate greater than 3 mm thick, with the ultraviolet (UV) stabiliser mixed into the polycarbonate material at the moulding stage.
+25 cm and 35 cm models have Raybender(1) 3000 dome technology, a series of Fresnel lenses that refract low-level light into the tube section.
+Both models feature LightTracker(1) dome technology, a reflector unit positioned at the back of the dome to reflect in more low-level light into the system

-- roof flashing to suit specific roof type
+- roof flashing 25 cm and 35 cm to suit specific roof type

 - flat roofs (metal, membrane, bituminous) black powder-coated galvanized steel

-- slate and plain tile roofs (metal, membrane, bituminous) aluminium/steel alloy (curb mount) - powder-coated galvanized steel/aluminium
+- slate and plain tile roofs (metal, membrane, bituminous) powder-coated galvanized steel/aluminium

-- top tube assembly
+- top tube assembly 25 cm and 35 cm

-- reflective 39.5 cm long aluminium tubing with Spectralight(2) Infinity laminated coating, incorporating 0° to 45° adjustable angle and PVC dome ring with fixing points to accommodate the roof dome
+- reflective 300 mm long aluminium tubing with Spectralight(2) Infinity laminated coating, incorporating 0° to 30° adjustable angle that twists to the required angle in order to accommodate different roof pitches and route tubing around obstacles in the attic space.
+The top of the tube has a polycarbonate dome ring with snap fit fixings to accommodate the roof dome

-- extension tubes
+- extension tubes 25 cm and 35 cm

-- straight tube lengths: reflective 61 cm or 122 cm long aluminium tubing with Spectralight Infinity laminated coating incorporating locating slots for parallel or tapered assembly; the straight tube lengths telescope together to the required length
+- straight tube lengths: reflective 40 cm and 61 cm long aluminium tubing with Spectralight Infinity laminated coating incorporating locating slots for parallel or tapered assembly

-- angled tube lengths: 71 cm long aluminium tubing with Spectralight Infinity laminated coating, incorporating two variable joints (0° to 45°) which can be arranged to provide a variety of angles and configurations
+- angled tube lengths: 580 mm long aluminium tubing with Spectralight Infinity laminated coating, incorporating three variable joints (0° to 30°) which can be arranged to provide a variety of angles and configurations

+- angled tube lengths: 305 mm long aluminium tubing with Spectralight Infinity laminated coating, incorporating

+an adjustable angle (0° to 30°) which can be arranged to provide a variety of angles and configurations

-- bottom tube assembly
+- bottom tube assembly 25 cm and 35 cm

-- reflective 39.5 cm long aluminium tubing with Spectralight Infinity laminated coating, incorporating an adjustable angle (0° to 45°).
-The base of the unit is fitted with a white acrylic ceiling ring
+- reflective 305 mm long aluminium tubing with Spectralight Infinity laminated coating, incorporating an adjustable angle (0° to 30°).
+The base of the unit is fitted with a white acrylic ceiling ring with an integral twist-lock ceiling-fixing mechanism

-- diffuser
+- diffuser 25 cm and 35 cm

-- Optiview(2): injection-moulded, acrylic dress ring and polycarbonate Fresnel lens diffuser (606 mm square)
+Optiview(2): injection-moulded, acrylic dress ring and double-glazed polycarbonate Fresnel lens diffuser

+- self-adhesive foam strip

+- Solafoam(2): polyether, polyurethane foam

-- fixings
+- fixings 25 cm and 35 cm

 - dome screws

 - flashing screws

 - flashing fixings (as appropriate to type)

 - drywall mounting screws

 - tube screws

 - expansion joint seal

 - self-adhesive nylon brush seal

 - aluminium joint-sealing tape

-- flashing sealant as required
+- flashing sealant as required.

-- (1) Registered trademark.
+- (1) Trademark.

-- (2) Trademark.
+- (2) Registered trademark.

+- 1.2 The systems are available in two sizes (see Table 1).